-- 1. Define the events or circumstances involving the CCR unit that represent a safety emergency, along with a description of the procedures that will be followed to detect a safety emergency in a timely manner; - 2.
+- Define the events or circumstances involving the CCR unit that represent a safety emergency, along with a description of the procedures that will be followed to detect a safety emergency in a timely manner; - 2.
 Define responsible persons, their respective responsibilities, and notification procedures in the event of a safety emergency involving the CCR unit; - 3.
 Provide contact information of emergency responders; - 4.
 Include a map that delineates the downstream area that would be affected in the event of a CCR unit failure and a physical description of the CCR unit; and - 5.
 Include provisions for an annual face-to-face meeting or exercise between representatives of the owner or operator of the CCR unit and the local emergency responders.

 This EAP will be evaluated, at a minimum, every 5 years to verify that the information is accurate and updated.
 As necessary, this EAP must be updated and a revised EAP placed in the facility's operating record as required by 40 CFR §257.105(f)(6).
-In addition, this document must be uploaded to the established CCR website for this facility per the requirements in 40 CFR §257.107.
+In addition, this document must be uploaded to the established CCR Website for this facility per the requirements in 40 CFR §257.107.

-2.0 PROJECT DESCRIPTION
+2. PROJECT DESCRIPTION

-The Calaveras Power Station is located in Bexar County, Texas, southeast of San Antonio.
-The Power Station is located immediately adjacent to Calaveras Lake, but there are no towns in proximity to the Power Station as shown in Figure 1.
-This EAP covers potential emergencies at the following CCR units at the Power Station, specifically:
+CPS Energy owns and operates the Calaveras Power Station which consists of three power plants of which two plants (J.T.
+Deely and J.K.
+Spruce) are subject to the CCR Rule.
+The Calaveras Power Station is located in unincorporated Bexar County, Texas, approximately 13 miles southeast of San Antonio.
+The Calaveras Power Station is located immediately adjacent to Calaveras Lake, but there are no towns in proximity to the Calaveras Power Station.
+This EAP covers potential emergencies at the following CCR units:

-- North BAP classified as significant hazard impoundment - South BAP classified as significant hazard impoundment - SRH Pond classified as significant hazard impoundment
+- North BAP classified as significant hazard impoundment; - South BAP classified as significant hazard impoundment; - SRH Pond classified as significant hazard impoundment; and - PDP classified as significant hazard impoundment.